gemlorg/studies/fifth-year/DNN/REPORT.md

 - The regression works well by itself, and doesn't really need classification.
 - When combined, the regression part allows for much easier training of the classification part.
 - The best result was achieved when combining the only-regression loss with the multiclass clasification afterwards.
 - What's interesting is that MRSE stayed above 0.5 the entire time, which would imply that the accuracy gotten from rounding the regression outputs wouldn't be better if not worse than the classification results.

+Per class results observation (because I dont know what to do with them):
+- Some shape pairs were most confusing than others, squares + up were confused with up+down.
+- Triangle left and triangle right were the hardest to regress.